Bill Text: CA AB2961 | 2023-2024 | Regular Session | Amended

 AB 2961, as amended, Addis.
 Employment of minors: training on sexual harassment.

 Existing law authorizes specific school administrators to issue a work permit to pupils subject to specific requirements, including requiring certain information to be included on a notification of intent to employ a minor, provided to the administrator by an employer.
 Existing law requires that the notification of intent to employ a minor be signed by the parent or guardian, the minor, and the employer.
-Existing law relating to the employment of minors makes it a crime for any person, firm, corporation, or agent or officer of a firm or corporation to violate or to omit to comply with its provisions.
+Existing law relating to the employment of minors makes it a crime for any person, firm, corporation, or agent or officer of a firm or corporation to violate or to omit to comply with its these provisions.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.